lephisto/clustershutdown/README.md

 Safe Shutdown Script for Proxmox VE for use with UPS Software

 Why?
-Sure, on Proxmox you can just issue a `poweroff` command, and Proxmox will shutdown all VMs for you.
+Sure, on Proxmox you can just issue a `poweroff` command, and Proxmox will shutdown all VMs for you according to the shutdown_policy.
 But if you use Ceph you might be screwed, because not all VMs might be shutdown when some nodes have already gone offline.
 So I put together this script, that shuts down all VMs first and wait for each shutdown to complete (optionally in a specific order) before shutting down the Hardware.

 Some Notes: